What Does it Take to Be a Tool Grinder, Filer, or Sharpener?

 Life As a Tool Grinder, Filer, or Sharpener: What Do They Do?

 - Remove finished workpieces from machines and place them in boxes or on racks, setting aside pieces that are defective.

 - Place workpieces in electroplating solutions or apply pigments to surfaces of workpieces to highlight ridges and grooves.

 - Compute numbers, widths, and angles of cutting tools, micrometers, scales, and gauges, and adjust tools to produce specified cuts.

-When polled, Tool Grinders, Filers, and Sharpeners say the following skills are most frequently used in their jobs:
+These are the skills Tool Grinders, Filers, and Sharpeners say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Operation and Control: Controlling operations of equipment or systems.

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.